William Murrill: A Life Changing Event

 The following spring, while collecting in Florida, Murrill was afflicted with another kidney flare up.
 He spent the rest of the spring, and into the summer, recovering in the University of Florida Infirmary.
 Having recovered, Murrill found that it was now the peak of the Florida mushroom season, and asked Weber for some collecting supplies, a desk, and a microscope.
 Weber set Murrill up with a permanent desk and research space in the only spot he could find—a landing on a stairway near the University Herbarium.
 Weber also arranged for a remaining $600 in publication royalties to be sent to Murill and managed to get a small stipend for him.
 Murrill permanently relocated to Florida from Virginia, building a small house, and spending the last 34 years of his life there.

 Murrill began collecting all over the campus and surrounding areas for the next 34 years of his life, describing many new species of fungi, of which 700 type-collections are deposited in the University of Florida Institute for Food and Agricultural Science’s Fungal Herbarium (FLAS).
 Murrill became a familiar figure around the Gainesville campus, known by many simply as “the Mushroom Man”.
 During the mushroom season, he would spend the morning gathering fungi in and around the campus, then return to his desk to describe and curate the collections.
 He would rarely return home during this time, but would work late into the evening, then fall asleep on a couch in the student union.
 The next morning the incoming students would rouse him and often treat him to breakfast.

 While active in the community around Gainesville, in both scientific and cultural activities, for the next few decades, he eventually slowed although his enthusiasm never diminished.
 While reporting to the University Infirmary for an illness, he collapsed as the doctor was examining him.
-While Murrill was in his final days, he said that he did not want to die because there was too much interesting work yet to be done, yet he knew very well that the time had come.
+While Murrill was in his final days, he said that he did not want to die because there was too much interesting work yet to be done.
 William Alphonso Murrill died at the age of 88 on December 25, 1957, and along with him, the last surviving member of the early American Mycological Society.